 The selection of Antarctica books is as vast as the white continent itself.
 Below our experts list our hand picked lists of the best Antarctica books.
 This comprehensive list includes essential Antarctica reading, books about Earnest Shackleton and the Endurance, books about Antarctic exploration, field guides, cruising and travel guides, Antarctica coffee table books and Antarctica maps.

 Reading books about Antarctica will inspire you to travel there or increase your understanding and appreciation when you visit.
 Our experts share their favorites in this comprehensive Antarctica reading list.
+If you are researching travel check out our comprehensive Antarctica travel & cruising guide.

-IN THIS POST – ANTARCTIC BOOKS & MAPS
+IN THIS POST – Antarctic Books & Maps:

 Best Antarctica Books – Essential Reading